hildjj/node-cbor/man_src/cbor2comment.md

 Eventually, this will be replaced with an algorithm that takes two passes over the input.

-`-x`: assume the input file is hex-encoded CBOR, which makes testing easier some days.
+`-x [string]`: read the input from the hex-encoded string on the command line

 `-V, --version`: print the node-cbor version and exit